Tegallalang Rice Terraces in 2026: Worth the Hype or Tourist Trap?

-When I first came to Bali, I had heard it all about the Tegallalang Rice Terraces — from different people and blogs: too touristy, stunning, an absolute must-do.
-So, I decided to check it out for myself.
+Ubud is so famous for its rice field walks, and there’s one in particular that draws all the attention.
+When I first came to Bali, I had heard all kinds of thoughts about the Tegallalang Rice Terraces…too touristy, stunning, an absolute must-do.
+So, I decided to check it out for myself and report back.

-In this blog post, I’m sharing my honest experience visiting Tegallalang Rice Terraces near Ubud: what I liked, what I didn’t, and what you should realistically expect if you’re planning a visit.
-It may be a little opinionated, but if you’re looking for a genuine, no-filtered Tegallalang rice terraces review to help you decide if it’s worth your time, this is exactly what you need.
+In this blog post, I’m sharing my honest review on visiting Tegallalang Rice Terraces near Ubud: what I liked, what I didn’t, and what you should realistically expect if you’re planning a visit.

-The structure of the rice terraces is unique, and that’s probably why I’m still glad I went.
-Unlike the flat, endless fields of Jatiluwih, here the vivid green rice paddies cover both sides of the hills, meeting in a small river at the bottom of the valley.
-Walking down was refreshing, even with Bali’s usual humidity — climbing back up, though… that’s another story.
+I quite liked the unique layout of the rice fields, here the vivid green rice paddies cover both sides of the hills, meeting in a small river at the bottom of the valley.

 Planning Your Visit To Tegallalang

-You can easily call a Grab bike taxi early in the morning, and it will take around 30-35 minutes to get there if you’re staying around Ubud.
+- Grab Bike: It will take around 30-35 minutes to get there if you’re staying around Ubud.
 Expect to spend around 50K IDR for the journey.
-Of course, if you’re in a group, you can also get a Grab car.

-The best time to visit the Tegallalang rice terraces is, of course, during the dry season, from April to September — even if this dry season is a bit weird and it’s still raining quite a bit.
+The best time to visit the Tegallalang rice terraces is, of course, during the dry season, from April to September, though the dry season can be truly unpredictable and still rain a lot.
 So yeah, being flexible is mandatory if you’re visiting Bali at any time of the year (make sure to have a plan B in case of rain).

-Plan to go early in the morning, around 7 AM (opening time), or at sunset, around 6 PM (closing time).
-If you’re going in the morning, it’s always a good idea to check the weather in real-time and then decide whether to go.
+Plan to go early in the morning, around 7 am (opening time), or at sunset, around 6 pm (closing time).
+If you’re going out in the morning, it’s always a good idea to check the weather in real time and then decide what to do.
 You really don’t want to be climbing muddy rice fields under the Balinese pouring rain.

 The basic entry ticket costs 50K IDR (approximately $3), and this doesn’t include the various additional fees for photo stops or the swing.